ShopRunner/jupyter-notify/README.md

 <img src="https://s2.postimg.org/6g31wfeo9/Screen_Shot_2017-06-02_at_8.54.21_AM.png" width="750"/>
 <img src="https://s11.postimg.org/t85gn6f2b/Screen_Shot_2017-06-02_at_8.56.06_AM.png" width="750"/>

 This package provides a jupyter notebook cell magic `%%notify` that notifies the user upon completion of a potentially long-running cell.
-It makes use of browser push notifications and has currently been tested in Chrome and Firefox (Firefox also makes an audible bell sounds when the notification fires).
+It makes use of browser push notifications and has currently been tested in Chrome and Firefox (Firefox also makes an audible bell sound when the notification fires).
 Use cases include long-running machine learning models or grid searches, or long-running spark computations.
 This magic allows you to navigate away to other work (and even another Mac desktop entirely) and still get a notification when your cell completes.

 ## Installation
 ```
 git clone https://github.com/ShopRunner/jupyter-notify.git
 cd jupyter-notify/
 pip install -r requirements.txt
+python setup.py install
 jupyter notebook
 ```